 - Cash Drawer – A cash register is used to store cash, checks, vouchers, and receipts

 - Barcode Scanner – Barcode scanning equipment is typically used in retail stores, and the scanner is linked with the inventory system, so product counts are updated accordingly.
+You find a free barcode generator here.

 - Printer – To print guest receipts and print tickets to the bar or kitchen if you have a restaurant.
 Today, businesses and customers prefer to email or text the receipt, in which case, you can remove the printer.
 But if the local laws mandate a printed receipt, it should be part of your POS equipment.